marcjc1173/web-spinner/README.md

 # web-spinner
-Simple website for web-spinners for picking winners for a contest or anything else you need.
+Simple website for web-spinners, perfect for picking winners for a contest or anything else you need.

 <h1>Implementation</h1>